gleb-lobastov/mine/README.md

 To every new person in team have point to start.
 And despite this is not team project.
 I'm trying to implement and test all my ideas.

 If you interesting, continue to read about technical information: [project structure and principles](./src/README.md)

+# CI

+Run "npm run release" when ready to publish next app version to gitPages